This topic provides an overview of running Apache JMeter tests from the Controller.

 LoadRunner Professional allows you to manipulate the number of running Vusers and the ramp-up configuration via the Controller, for your JMeter scripts.
-Thread properties defined for JMeter Thread Group ("Number of Threads", "Ramp-up period", "Loop Count", and so forth.) in the .jmx file are ignored.
+Thread properties defined for JMeter Thread Group (such as "Number of Threads", "Ramp-up period", and "Loop Count") in the .jmx file are ignored.
 You configure JMeter Vusers the same way as you would configure Vusers of other protocol types.

 Measurements can be viewed online and offline (via Controller and Analysis), using the data points from the JMeter tests.

 JMeter tests work with threads, JMeter's equivalent of Vusers, and thread groups.
 LoadRunner Professional differs in the way it handles JMeter tests:

 - If your JMeter script contains multiple thread groups, you are prompted to split them into multiple scripts, where each script contains only one thread group.
 The ThreadGroup name is not included in the transaction name.
 Therefore, we recommend that you do not define transactions with the same name in different thread groups.

 - Only transaction names under the TransactionController section in the .jmx file are shown in the results.

 - Transaction names should not include a dot.

 Note the following guidelines before creating a scenario with a JMeter script:

 - Make sure you have 32-bit or 64-bit JRE 8 or JRE 11 installed on the load generator machine.